atharvvvg/python_stuff/README.md

-this is where I put my random python work.
+i don't even remember what this is